smsali97/intro_to_ai/TermReport.md

 Following might be some of the factors involved which might have influenced grouping these plants together

 * Geographical/Territory-wise segmentation
-* Sharing some physicl botanical features with the other plants
+* Sharing some physical botanical features with the other plants
 * Certain climatic conditions or certain requirements (for e.g water consumption of the plant)

 For a better recommendation we need to have some domain knowledge behind this dataset which in this case is severly lacking.